AnielleMacedo/ProjectNodeJs/README.md

 ### Note:

-To run this project you need to have your amazon credentials and put them in a file with extension: .env like this:
+To run this project you need to have your amazon credentials and put them in a file with extension: .env and insert a content like this:

 ```
 AWS_ID=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX